tfilo/my-cookery-book/README.md

 * Filter by category
 * Filter by multiple tags
 * Divide recipe into sections
-* Recaulculate ingredients by number of portions
+* Recalculate ingredients by number of portions
+* Print to PDF
 * and more ...

-Screenshots:
+##Screenshots:

 ![Login screen](https://github.com/tfilo/my-cookery-book/blob/assets/login.png?raw=true)